MaryamAsgarinezhad/obsidian/NLP/Model Serving.md

 - [Azure Machine Learning](https://azure.microsoft.com/en-us/services/machine-learning/) supports enterprises building and deploying machine-learning products at scale using the Azure platform.
 - [Google’s Prediction API](https://cloud.google.com/ai-platform/training/docs/reference/rest) eases machine-learning model implementation, as it automatically learns from a user’s training data and generates an AI model.
 - [IBM Watson](https://www.ibm.com/watson/products-services) offers pre-built applications for natural lan

+## Model Serving with Iguazio

+Iguazio’s [MLOps platform](https://www.iguazio.com/mlops/) can ease the management of model serving pipelines.
+The platform ticks all the boxes when it comes to the major features required for model serving, complete with open-source tools like Iguazio’s [MLRun](https://www.iguazio.com/open-source/mlrun/) and [Nuclio](https://www.iguazio.com/open-source/nuclio/).

+MLRun is an MLOps orchestration tool for deploying machine-learning models in multiple containers.
+It can automate model training and validation and supports a real-time deployment pipeline.
+Its feature store can handle pre- and post-processing of requests.
+You can cut time to production by automating MLOps.

+MLRun leverages Nuclio ,which is a serverless function platform, for deploying machine-learning models, making it easy to handle on-demand resource utilization and auto-scaling.
+It also integrates well with streaming engine (e.g. kafka, kinesis) so the function that runs the model runs it on live events.
+Moreover, it supports multiple worker processes ingesting data concurrently in real time.
+MLrun provides a simple way for converting a machine-learning model to a deployable function by using an easy to use python SDK that can be run from your Jupyter notebook.